 AWS CodeCommit

-AWS CodeCommit is a fully managed source control service offered by Amazon Web Services (AWS), providing a secure and scalable platform for hosting Git repositories.
+AWS CodeCommit is a fully managed source control service offered by AWS, providing a secure and scalable platform for hosting Git repositories.
 This section delves into the key features, use cases, and best practices surrounding AWS CodeCommit.

 Overview